I. V. Sasi: Career

-I. V. Sasi introduced actor Mammootty as a hero in his film Thrishna.
-Mammootty-I. V. Sasi combination was one of the most successful and bankable ones in Malayalam cinema.
-One of Mohanlal's first breaks as a co-hero Ineyengillum was also directed by I. V. Sasi.
-He also introduced actor Jose.
-His collaborations with writers such as M.T.
-Vasudevan Nair, Padmarajan, and T.Damodaran are well remembered.
-He worked with Mammootty on more than 35 films.
-He went on to direct one of Mohanlal's biggest hits, Devaasuram, which was scripted by Ranjith.
-He has directed films in several other languages, such as Hindi, Telugu, and Tamil.
-He has directed Kamal Haasan in films like Guru, Allauddinum Arputha Vilakkum, Karishma and Eeta.
-He introduced Rajinikanth to Malayalam film industry with Allauddinum Albhutha Vilakkum (1979), and also made the Telugu-Tamil bilingual film Kaali with Rajinikanth in the lead role.
-He has directed Hindi movies as Patita (Mithun Chakraborty), Anokha Rishta (Rajesh Khanna and Smita Patil), Pratishodh (1980), Karishma etc. His most critically acclaimed Hindi film was Anokha Rishta with Rajesh Khanna in the lead which was remake of his Kanamarayathu.
-His biggest blockbuster in Tamil was Ore Vaanam Ore Bhoomi starring K. R. Vijaya, Seema and Jaishankar in 1979, which was remade in Malayalam as Ezhamkadalinakkare.

 He has directed Malayalam movies in many genres.
 His war-themed movie 1921, written by screenwriter T. Damodaran, was the first Malayalam movie to be nominated in the Italian Film Festival.
 His Ina was the first Malayalam film about child marriage.
 In 1982, he shared The National film Awards' The Nargis Dutt award for the Best Feature Film on National Integration for his film Aaroodam with its producer Rosamma George.
 Ezhamkadalinakkare is the first Malayalam film to shoot in North America, with Manhattan being one of its locations.
 The song Suralokajaladhaara was filmed near in Niagara Falls, Ontario, Canada.

 At the time of his death, he was working on pre-production of Burning Wells, a film based on the Kuwait war, which he was to co-direct with Sohan Roy.

 Death

-I. V. Sasi died at his home in Saligramam, Chennai on 24 October 2017 at the age of 70 at 10:30 am, due to a massive heart attack.
-He suffered from various ailments during his final years, like diabetes and high blood pressure.
-He survived a major stroke in 2006 and was undergoing treatment for cancer at the time of his death.
-He was cremated with full state honours at Chennai Porur Crematorium.
+I. V. Sasi died at his home in Saligramam, Chennai on 24 October 2017 at the age of 69 at 10:30 am, due to a massive heart attack.